 Richard practices in all aspects of commercial dispute resolution.
 In recent years, Richard has been instructed on a number of high profile commercial and banking disputes, including:

 - Libyan Investment Authority v Societe Generale and ors: Richard acts for the claimant LIA in respect of multi-billion dollar claims brought against SocGen and a Mr Giahmi alleging that five complex transactions were procured by fraud and corruption.
 A recent judgment in the on-going litigation (concerning principles applicable to confidentiality clubs where there is an allege risk to life and limb) is found at EWHC 550 (QB).
-The case is set for trial in January 2017.
+The case settled at the door of Court in May 2017.

 - Arcadia Petroleum Ltd and ors v Bosworth, Hurley and ors: Richard acts for the first and second of 10 defendants alleged to have been part of a scheme to defraud the Arcadia Petroleum Group out of hundreds of millions of dollars.
 The first and second defendants have successfully challenged jurisdiction in respect of some but not all the claims brought and the jurisdiction issues will now go to the Court of Appeal.

 - Chevron v DeLeon and Torvia Ltd: Richard acted for the defendants to claims brought by Chevron in Gibraltar alleging their participation in a conspiracy to procure a fraudulent $18 billion judgment in Ecuador by inter alia subverting the Ecuadorean judiciary.
 The defendants denied the allegations.
 The related litigation has been on-going for more than 20 years in numerous jurisdictions.